ACarfi/SOFAR/README.md

 All the ROS package were developed for ROS Indigo.

-To install the android application you have to use Android Studio.
+To install the android applications you have to use Android Studio.
 ## Usage

 TODO: Write usage instructions with input/output mechanism specification (e.g. topics if ROS package) and *possibly* a minimal working example.